-Awareness of a condition is a prerequisite for making the diagnosis.
-To paraphrase Voltaire, if you don't know about it you can't look for it; if you don't look for it, you can't find it.
-There is compelling evidence that both psychiatrists and primary care physicians miss the diagnosis of bipolar disorder, especially bipolar II disorder.
-19-21 Patients may also fail to mention the presence of manic, and more commonly, hypomanic, symptoms in a past or current episode.
-22 This may be in part related to poor insight which is predominant during manic episodes, but may be present in all phases of the illness, and even during remission.
-23-25 Despite low patient reporting rates and low physician pick-up rates, screening for bipolar disorders in patients presenting with depressive symptoms is seldom conducted, even in patients with a high risk of bipolar disorders.
-26 As many as 40% of both in- and out-patients diagnosed with depression are subsequently found to have bipolar disorders. ^{27,28} Most striking is that these were patients who had already experienced at least 1 manic or hypomanic episode prior to receiving the diagnosis of major depression.
-Similar findings have been demonstrated in other studies. ^{29,30} In addition, an average of 8 years elapses from time of first presentation to correct diagnosis in patients with bipolar disorder.31
+poor insight, which is predominant during manic episodes but may be present in all phases of the illness, even during remission.^{23-25} Despite low patient reporting rates and low physician pick-up rates, screening for bipolar disorders in patients presenting with depressive symptoms is seldom conducted, even in patients with a high risk of bipolar disorders.26 As many as 40% of both inpatients and outpatients diagnosed with depression are subsequently found to have bipolar disorders.27,28 Most striking is that these were patients who had already experienced at least one manic or hypomanic episode before receiving the diagnosis of major depression.
+Similar findings have been demonstrated in other studies.^{29,30} In addition, an average of 8 years elapses from time of first presentation to correct diagnosis in patients with bipolar disorder.31

-Therefore the problem of diagnosing bipolar disorders is threefold: current diagnostic classification failings contribute in part (see below), while failure of the physician to recognize previous hypomanic or manic symptoms and failure of patients to report them, also play a role.
+Therefore the problem of diagnosing bipolar disorders is threefold: current diagnostic classification failings contribute in part (see below), whereas failure of the physician to recognize previous hypomanic or manic symptoms and failure of patients to report them, also play a role.